-According to the report, “From the hundreds of studies reviewed in this report, there are mixed
+According to their study, “From the hundreds of studies reviewed in this report, there are mixed

 Soy-based isoflavones are modestly effective in relieving menopausal symptoms; supplements providing higher proportions of genistein or increased in S(-)-equol may provide more benefits.
-Soy food consumption is associated with lower risk of breast and endometrial cancer in observational studies.
+Soy food consumption is associated with lower risk of breast and endometrial cancer in observational studies.”

 So despite it not being proven to be 100% effective in relieving menopause symptoms, there’s still many other benefits you can gain from soy, especially as a preventive measure to deter against possible diseases.